Alexabeth20/Alexabeth20.github.io/_posts/2025-05-13-ci-cd-pipeline-using-aws-lambda-python.md

 ## Reflection

-Before this project, I was aware of CI/CD in theory but had not documented the pipeline creation process step-by-step.
-This exercise gave me hands-on exposure to YAML syntax, GitHub Actions workflows, and the structure of real-world DevOps documentation.
+Before this project, while I understood CI/CD concepts theoretically, I had not documented the pipeline creation process step-by-step.
+This project provided hands-on experience to YAML syntax, GitHub Actions workflows, and the structure of real-world DevOps documentation.
 It also challenged me to explain complex processes in plain language, which improved both my technical writing and cloud architecture skills.

-## Next Steps

-- Expand this CI/CD pipeline to deploy multiple Lambda functions in a microservices setup
-- Integrate notifications (e.g., Slack or email) for deployment success/failure
-- Explore using the Serverless Framework or AWS SAM to define the infrastructure as code
-- Document variations for Node.js, container-based deployments, or multi-region Lambda strategies

 ### Project Links